Clastify logo

 Water and symmetrical alkenes

-Alkenes hydrate in acidified solution.
-The proton, H⁺, acts as the electrophile.
-First the C=C bond is protonated, giving a carbocation.
-H₂O then attacks as a nucleophile to form an oxonium ion.
-Finally, loss of a proton gives the alcohol and regenerates H⁺.
+Hydration of alkenes takes place in acidified solution.
+The proton, H+H^+, is the electrophile.
+First the C=CC=C bond is protonated, giving a carbocation.
+Next, H2OH_2O attacks as a nucleophile to form an oxonium ion.
+A proton is then lost, giving the alcohol and regenerating H+H^+.

 For hex-3-ene:

-The acid works as a catalyst: H⁺ is used in the first step and regenerated in the final step.
+The acid acts as a catalyst: H+H^+ is used in the first step and regenerated in the final step.

 Image